mynk03/blocky-txn/execution_client/README.md

 - Ctrl+C (SIGINT)
 - SIGTERM signal

 All components will be properly closed and data will be persisted.

+## Dependencies

+- `github.com/libp2p/go-libp2p`: P2P networking
+- `github.com/libp2p/go-libp2p-pubsub`: GossipSub protocol
+- `google.golang.org/grpc`: gRPC server
+- `github.com/gin-gonic/gin`: HTTP server
+- `github.com/ethereum/go-ethereum/common`: Ethereum utilities
+- `github.com/sirupsen/logrus`: Logging

+## License
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+The MIT License is a permissive license that is short and to the point.